pnp/blog/content/post/simple-reminders-for-any-teams-channel-or-chat-message.md

 -   The JSON card blocks are then saved in the **TeamChannelBrick**[ variable.]
-The **ActionToTake** variable is also populated after checking for whether it\'s been left blank, or one of the selections have been made:
+The **ActionToTake** variable is also populated after checking for whether it's been left blank, or one of the selections have been made:

 {{< image alt="Checking whether the ActionToTake choice has been set, and building the adaptive card brick to suit the input" src="images/blog/simple-reminders-for-any-teams-channel-or-chat-message/z3019494_3-1620123467870.png" >}}

 ## 5. Time calculations, data types & error handling

-The difficult part is this bit: making sure the user\'s inputs for hours/minutes, or absolute time is valid!
+The difficult part is this bit: making sure the user's inputs for hours/minutes, or absolute time is valid!
 We quickly check whether either date or time entered is null or not, and if so, the user probably has inputted the hour/minute offset instead